Gift an Annual Membership today! Find out more

 Health

-Ask the Dietitian: Vitamin B12
+Ask the Dietitian: Vitamin K

 A healthy, balanced vegetarian diet provides us with a whole host of vitamins and minerals, but how much do you know about their roles in the body?
-Registered dietitian Rachael Hunter takes a closer look at vitamin B12, its role in our bodies and where to find it in the diet.
+Registered dietitian Rachael Hunter takes a closer look at vitamin K, its role in our bodies and where to find it in the diet.

-What is Vitamin B12?
+What is Vitamin K?

 What does it do?